 On a Saturday morning in the summer of 1972 at the Schaak Electronics store where I worked in Rochester, Minnesota, I got a phone call from Jeff Munger, service manager at Munger Imports.
 Jeff told me my 1965 Triumph Spitfire was complete and ready to be picked up.
 As the store was not busy and fully staffed, I drove over to pay the service invoice and pick up my Triumph.
 Arriving at the store, Jeff and one of his guys were pushing a yellow sports car toward the open showroom door.
 I soon learned it was a 1969 Lotus Elan that had come in on trade earlier in the day.
 It had just 3,112 miles on it and looked new.
 A short drive left me stunned.
 I’d never experienced anything like it.
-Rounding the curves at the end of 4th street, the car not only seemed to hug the road, but felt a launch from a slingshot when accelerating out of each corner.
+Rounding the curves at the end of 4th street, the car not only seemed to hug the road, but it felt as if were being launched from a slingshot when accelerating out of each corner.
 I instantly realized I’d need to have a lot more time in this car to be able to drive it well.
-It was clearly a better car than I was a driver.
+It was clearly a better car than I was a driver and I had to have it.

 Back at Munger Imports I did my best to suppress what had become an almost overwhelming desire to own this car and asked Jeff what he had in it.
 He told me and I instantly said “I’d take it.”
 Confused, he said, “wait, that’s what we have in it, not what we’ll sell it for – besides, your Triumph is here, aren’t you picking it up?”
 After a half hour of negotiation with Jeff’s father who owned the dealership and ran the sales department, I agreed to pay them $150 over what they had in the car – $2,850 if I remember correctly with the stipulation that this was a cash deal.
 They would NOT take my Triumph in on trade and I had to pay my bill to the service desk for the Triumph in full.
 All terms were accepted and by that afternoon I owned a yellow, 1969 Lotus Elan SE